rishiskhare/fokus/README.md

 The extension features a Pomodoro timer as well as a to-do list (keep track of which assignments you need to do).
 There is also a new inspirational quote featured everyday!

+## Meet the Team

+Created by:
+Rishi Khare
+Mukhamediyar Kudaikulove
+Grace Qian

-## Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).